trabbis/boot-oath-client/README.md

 export const authConfig: AuthConfig = {

-  // Url of the Identity Provider
+  // Url of the Identity Provider (IDP)
   issuer: 'https://steyer-identity-server.azurewebsites.net/identity',

   // URL of the SPA to redirect the user to after login